troyane/GoodHabits/docs/tutorial.md

 We'll use the same page `HabitDetailPage` as for viewing, same for editing habit.
 The same idea will be used for records.

-We need to get from list model item to new page regarding clicked item.
+We need to get from list model item to new page regarding the clicked item.
 It is easy to do.
 On `listView` of `HabitDetailPage` we need to put [`MouseArea`]:

 ```qml
 MouseArea {